BertyBasset/BgsIIPImageToPdf/README.md

 - **Tiles are downloaded** at the requested resolution (default: full resolution, ~1800×2900px per page)
 - **OCR runs** on the full resolution image for best accuracy
 - **The image saved to the PDF** is downsampled to a target height of 900px and converted to greyscale at JPEG quality 40 — sufficient for comfortable reading while keeping file sizes manageable
-- **An invisible text layer** is placed behind each page image, enabling text search and copy-paste in any PDF viewer
+- **An invisible text layer** is placed behind each page image, with each word sized to match its real OCR bounding box dimensions — this is what allows both text search and accurate copy-to-clipboard selection in any PDF viewer, rather than search-only matching
+- **PDF image sizing is resolution-independent**: the saved page image always targets a fixed 900px height regardless of the `--resolution` level used for download, and is never upsampled beyond the source image's native size

 Typical output file sizes for a 100-page publication are 4–8MB.